mate-academy/jv-fruit-shop/README.md

 While carrying out this task, please pay attention to the following points:

 All services should be invoked from the main() method.
-In each service, you should have a method that returns a specific type of data and passes this data to the method of the next service.
+In each core.basesyntax.service, you should have a method that returns a specific type of data and passes this data to the method of the next core.basesyntax.service.
 In this way, your services will be independent of each other and your solution will adhere to SOLID principles.
 Moreover, such methods are easier to test.
 Think about what types of data the methods in each of the services should return.
 Remember the SOLID principles, think about which ones you might not be adhering to and how to fix this:
 - Single Responsibility - does each class/method perform one function?
 - Open/Closed - think about it, if there is a need to add functionality, will you need to change the logic of the class/methods?